 How to Stir Fry

 How to stir-fry involves the following 5 basic steps and about 20 minutes of time, depending on how quickly you can chop and slice.
 The other great thing about the stir-fry process is that you can experiment with all sorts of ethnic cooking or make creations of your own.
+It should be noted that a gas stove, where the flame can encase the bottom curve of the wok, works best for stir-frying.

 - Make your sauce.